 Groundwater management challenges are not unique to South Africa.
 Below are the findings of a global groundwater diagnostic, in which South Africa participated (Groundwater Governance, 2015).

 The highest level challenges are very similar throughout the world:

-- Inadequate Leadership from Government Agencies - Limited awareness of Long-Term Groundwater Risks - No Measurement of Groundwater Resource Status - Non-Performing Legal Systems on Groundwater - Insufficient Stakeholder Engagement in Groundwater Management - Limited Integration of Groundwater in Related National Policies.
+- Inadequate Leadership from Government Agencies - Limited awareness of Long-Term Groundwater Risks - No Measurement of Groundwater Resource StatusNon-Performing Legal Systems on Ground-

+Limited Integration of Groundwater in Relat-